zeeracha/zeeracha/readme.md

 - I'm currrenly a student from Devcamp Thailand
 - I'm looking for fantastic job and beatiful team
+- Able to effectively self-manage during independent projects
+- Capable to written and oral communication skill
+- willing to learn new skills😉

 <h2 align="center">There are my skills<h2>